How to find the Friends Meeting House in Cheltenham

 and Clarence Street (bottom left corner

-of the map above).
+of the map adjacent).

-The long-distance coach station is in Royal Well Road, a
+stop, is in Royal Well Road, a

 one-way street.
 Walking northeastwards along it (ie the same